MazharRehan/DSA/README.md

 **Textbook Reference:**

-This repository is influenced by the concepts and teachings found in the textbook "DSA" by DS Malik.
+This repository is influenced by the concepts and teachings found in the textbook "DSA" by DS Malik 2nd edition.
 While not a replacement for the textbook, our goal is to provide practical implementations and exercises that complement your learning experience from the book.

 **Contribution and Collaboration:**